THE FABULOUS PANTHER

 After all, if government were to acknowledge the reality, it would be forced to take responsibility.
 It would have to make difficult decisions.
 It would face compensation claims and legal challenges.
 Do we want to see government hunters deployed in response to sightings?
 Do we really want to see army snipers culling big cats in sheep-farming areas and wilderness-urban interfaces?
 Who knows, maybe Paul Paterson, too, is trying to protect them by flatly denying their existence.

-The fact is that truth is never the highest value in government; the official story will always be the one that suits the officials, whether for pragmatic or more corrupt reasons.
+The fact is that truth is not a value in government; the official story will always be the one that suits the officials, whether for pragmatic or more corrupt reasons.
 So government is not the answer, and in this as in so many questions, people need to be prepared to learn from each other, tune out the droning voice of authority, and resist the culture of expertise that teaches us that ordinary people armed with half-decent epistemological skills cannot come to their own conclusions on pretty much anything that affects them, including the chances of getting their throat ripped out by a panther while taking a pleasant Sunday walk.
 We have to begin to unlearn this impoverished, defanged, desacralised version of reality which is sold to us to keep us tame.
 This world is deeper and darker than we can imagine, raised in our cosy screen-lit Western cocoons.

 Or as my brother puts it, in his less rhetorical style: “I wish people would let us make our own minds up about this sort of thing rather than deliberately putting out misinformation and misinforming our opinions.”